What are Drug Charges?

-Like most other states, California has established strict criminal laws designed to punish alleged drug offenders.
-These laws criminalize every step in the "drug trade," including:
+Like most other states, in California, drug charges include every step in the "drug trade," including:

 - Manufacturing ranges from planting and cultivating marijuana to manufacturing methamphetamine.
 Possessing certain household items that are used to manufacture drugs is also illegal.

 - Transportation of controlled substances for sale is illegal and punishable as a felony in California.
 It is also illegal to move a usable amount of a drug for sale any distance.

 - Possession of controlled substance is illegal, whether for personal use or "with the intent to sell."
 Simple possession of up to one ounce of marijuana is legal by persons over 21 years old under Health & Safety Code Section 11357.

 - Under the Influence is when a person's nervous system, brain, or muscles are appreciably affected by a drug.
 Prescription drugs used improperly can qualify as a being under the influence.

 - Driving while impaired by a controlled substance is illegal, even if you have a valid prescription.
 You can be too impaired to drive even if you take the prescribed dosage.